TRUSTEES & OFFICERS

-Ed Cox is formerly Chairman of the New York Republican State Committee.
+Ed Cox is Chairman of the New York Republican State Committee.
 Previously, he was senior partner, Chairman of Corporate Development, and member of the Management Committee at Patterson, Belknap, Webb, & Tyler LLP.
 Mr. Cox has served under three presidents, including advising on international relations for President Richard Nixon and President George H. W. Bush and as general counsel of a major energy agency for President Ronald Reagan.

 He has worked extensively in New York's state government aiding in issues ranging from the state's universities and community colleges to the merit selection of judges to New York's highest court.
 Mr. Cox is director of a New York Stock Exchange independent oil and gas company, Chairman of the New York League of Conservation Voters Education Fund, and member of the Executive Committee of the National Stroke Association.

 TreasurerRachel S. Moore President & Chief Executive Officer

 Rachel S. Moore is president and CEO of The Music Center, which manages The Music Center campus and Grand Park on behalf of the County of Los Angeles.
 In addition, she guides The Music Center's multi-faceted arts education initiatives, which reach children and youth all over Southern California.